Statewide performance

 Queensland Health reports long-stay patient data to assist in efficient resource allocation and improved patient care.
 Measuring the volume of long-stay patients enables hospitals to tailor care plans and facilitate timely transitions to appropriate care settings to optimise patient outcomes.

-A long-stay patient is an inpatient that is medically ready for discharge but is awaiting appropriate supports to transition to the community.
+A long-stay patient is an inpatient that is clinically ready for discharge but is awaiting appropriate supports to transition to the community.
 Long-stay patients are categorised by age as either long-stay younger patients (LSYPs) or long-stay older patients (LSOPs).
 LSYPs are under the age of 65 and are typically waiting for support from the National Disability Insurance Scheme (NDIS) to be discharged.
 LSOPs are aged 65 or over, or 50 and over for Aboriginal and Torres Strait Islander people, and are eligible for aged care services.

 Eligible Aboriginal and Torres Strait Islander people aged 50-64 can access Aged Care or the NDIS.